-We have received many questions over the years about how green wood can be stabilised so that it no longer cracks, what needs to be done to make it dry faster and without high losses, or how wood can be made stronger so that it can be processed easily without cracking.
-Each time, I have tried to give answers that are as informed as possible.
-The other day we had another discussion on this subject and I thought it would be good to put it all together in an article.
-So I'll tell you what I found out about stabilising green wood, about substances that can be used to dry it as quickly as possible and with minimal losses, about drying treated wood.
+I have received many questions over the years about how green wood can be stabilized so that it stops cracking, what needs to be done to make drying faster and without big losses, or how to make wood stronger so that it can be processed easily without cracking.
+Each time I have tried to give answers that are as well researched as possible.
+The other day we had a discussion on this subject again and I thought it would be good to put it all together in an article.
+So I will tell you what I have learned about stabilization of green wood, about substances that can be used to make the drying process as fast as possible and with minimal losses, and about drying treated wood.

 Why wood needs to be stabilised